-NYU Washington, DC, Solas Nua, the Irish Arts Center - NYC, the Embassy of Ireland, and the EU Delegation European Month of Culture present acclaimed author Mike McCormack.
+NYU Washington, DC, Solas Nua, the Irish Arts Center - NYC, the Embassy of Ireland, and the EU Delegation European Month of Culture presented acclaimed author Mike McCormack.

 Mike McCormack is an award-winning novelist and short story writer from County Mayo in Ireland.
 His previous work includes Forensic Songs; Notes from a Coma, which was shortlisted for the Irish Book of the Year Award; Crowe's Requiem, and Getting It in the Head, which was awarded the Rooney Prize for Irish Literature and was a New York Times Notable Book of the Year.
 He lives in Galway.

-Travel for the event has been sponsored by Culture Ireland.
+Travel for the event was sponsored by Culture Ireland.

-Joining Mike McCormack in the evening's dialogue is the Co-Founder of Tramp Press, Sarah Davis-Goff.
-Professor at Johns Hopkins University, Alice McDermott, will serve as moderator.
-Copies of both McCormack's Solar Bones and McDermott's The Ninth Hour will be sold after the program.
+Joining Mike McCormack in the evening's dialogue was the Co-Founder of Tramp Press, Sarah Davis-Goff.
+Professor at Johns Hopkins University, Alice McDermott, served as moderator.
+Copies of both McCormack's Solar Bones and McDermott's The Ninth Hour were sold after the program.